 Further information may be found at: Nondiscrimination on the Basis of Disability in Public Accommodations and Commercial Facilities (ada.gov).

-If you are with IU and are in need of interpreter, you may contact Pam Patton-Richards at firstname.lastname@example.org for a list of interpreters already approved as vendors and in the IU system.
+If you are with IU and are in need of interpreter, you may contact the ASL program at firstname.lastname@example.org for a list of interpreters already approved as vendors and in the IU system.